 What is your all-time favourite sporting moment (personal or witnessed)?

 I’m not sure if this strictly qualifies as a ‘sporting moment’, but my choice is when I managed to complete the British 10K for the first time in 2016.
-In the weeks leading up to the event I thought I wouldn’t be able to make it across the finish line because my training had been sporadic towards the end.
+In the weeks leading up to the event I thought I wouldn’t be able to make it across the finish line because my training had been sporadic towards the end and was really struggling.
 So to do so without stopping, and be there supporting SpecialEffect, was amazing.

 Which food item would you most like to bring into reality from film or video games?